Elizabeth Brown was elected in November of 2015 to Columbus

 of the community.
 Brown is on the board of The Center for Balanced Living, a

-Katzenmeyer serves as the treasurer to the board of Wild Goose Creative, a
+owns two local restaurants and serves as the treasurer to the board of Wild

-local arts organization.
-They live in Columbus’ Victorian Village neighborhood,
+Goose Creative, an arts organization.
+They live in Columbus’ Victorian Village

 Originally born in the Berwick neighborhood of Columbus,

 Brown was raised in Granville, Ohio, and is a proud public school graduate.
 Brown